filecoin-project/specs/content/algorithms/expected_consensus/_index.md

 ### Selecting between Tipsets with equal weight

-When selecting between Tipsets of equal weight, a miner chooses the one with the smallest final ticket.
+When selecting between Tipsets of equal weight, a miner chooses the one with the smallest final VRF output.

-In the case where two Tipsets of equal weight have the same min ticket, the miner will compare the next smallest ticket (and select the Tipset with the next smaller ticket).
+In the case where two Tipsets of equal weight have the same minimum VRF output, the miner will compare the next smallest output (and select the Tipset with the next smaller output).
 This continues until one Tipset is selected.

 The above case may happen in situations under certain block propagation conditions.
-Assume three blocks B, C, and D have been mined (by miners 1, 2, and 3 respectively) off of block A, with minTicket(B) < minTicket(C) < minTicket(D).
+Assume three blocks B, C, and D have been mined (by miners 1, 2, and 3 respectively) off of block A, with minVRF(B) < minVRF(C) < minVRF(D).

 Miner 1 outputs their block B and shuts down.
 Miners 2 and 3 both receive B but not each others' blocks.
-We have miner 2 mining a Tipset made of B and C and miner 3 mining a Tipset made of B and D. If both succesfully mine blocks now, other miners in the network will receive new blocks built off of Tipsets with equal weight and the same smallest ticket (that of block B).
-They should select the block mined atop [B, C] since minTicket(C) < minTicket(D).
+We have miner 2 mining a Tipset made of B and C and miner 3 mining a Tipset made of B and D. If both succesfully mine blocks now, other miners in the network will receive new blocks built off of Tipsets with equal weight and the same smallest VRF output (that of block B).
+In this case, miners 2 and 3 should select the block mined atop [B, C] since minVRF(C) < minVRF(D).

-The probability that two Tipsets with different blocks would have all the same tickets can be considered negligible: this would amount to finding a collision between two 256-bit (or more) collision-resistant hashes.
+The probability that two Tipsets with different blocks would have all the same VRF output can be considered negligible: this would amount to finding a collision between two 256-bit (or more) collision-resistant hashes.

 ## Finality in EC